Scientific Name

 Description

 Crassula arborescens subsp. undulatifolia is a succulent shrub with stout, fleshy branches that bear wavy, slightly fleshy leaves arranged in opposite pairs.
-It grows up to 6.6 feet (2 m) tall.
-Leaves are bluish-grey with dark green dots and purple edges.
-They are elliptic, up to 2 inches (5 cm) long, and up to 1 inch (2.5 cm) wide.
-Flowers are star-shaped, white to pink, and appear in compact rounded heads from spring to mid-summer.
+It can grow up to 6.6 feet (2 m) tall.
+The leaves are bluish-grey with dark green dots and purple edges.
+They are elliptic, measuring up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.

 Hardiness